GLSharpe/TestCafe-Example/README.md

 Create a test that does the same function as above, but this time create 3 supporting methods in the 'homepage.js' file that both receive 1 argument.
 One method should enter the argument into the From box and then picks the top option from the drop down.
 Call it “enterFromLocation”.
 The second method should enter the argument into the To box and then picks the top option from the drop down.
 Call it “enterToLocation”.
-The third method should be a method containing all of the assersions.
+The third method should be a method containing assertion from 1.1 and also check that the text below the title contains the phrase "Your search:" and both the names of the stations you are travelling between.
 Use these methods in the test.
 (Hint available)